• Skip to primary navigation

 • 1 teaspoon pure vanilla extract

-• 12 tablespoon heavy cream or whipping cream
+• 12 tablespoon heavy whipping cream or eggnog

 • 2 tablespoon icing sugar for dusting